-Copy user permissions across database versions and editions
+Copy user permissions across database

-- Generate T-SQL scripts for copying of user permissions
+Generate T-SQL scripts for Copying of User Permissions

-Execute Permissions Scripts
+Edit, Save, and Execute Permissions Scripts

 Drill down, select, and copy permissions for specific databases within your SQL Server.

 Four Steps to Copy, Extract, Modify, and Apply Changes